-Whatever sugar you use, different brands of sugar tend to differ considerably, and it may be the amount of cornstarch the manufacturer has added to keep their product flowing.
+Whatever sugar you use, different sugar brands tend to differ considerably, which may be the amount of cornstarch the manufacturer has added to keep their product flowing.

 Let’s cheat a bit…

-Because different brands of sugar vary so much, you may find that the amount of gum stated in the recipe is just right or the gum paste may be too stiff or not stiff enough.
+Because different sugar brands vary so much, you may find that the amount of gum stated in the recipe is just right, or the gum paste may be too stiff or not stiff enough.
 This is where you may need to cheat a little, and this also applies to paste you have bought from a supplier.

-If the paste is too stiff then slightly warm it and add a little bit of rolling fondant to it so that it is easier to use and you don’t waste it.
+If the paste is too stiff, then slightly warm it and add a little bit of rolling fondant to it so it’s easier to use and you don’t waste it.

-Don’t add more than pea-sized ball of fondant at a time and knead it until it is easy to use.
-Remember if you add too much, it will cease to be gum paste and will not dry hard enough.
+Please don’t add more than a pea-sized ball of fondant at a time and knead it until it is easy to use.
+Remember, if you add too much, it will cease to be gum paste and not dry hard enough.

-If the gum paste is not stiff enough then add a little gum to the dough no more than a pinch at a time remembering CMC will work quite quickly and Gum Tragacanth will take longer to work.
+If the gum paste is not stiff enough, add a little gum to the dough no more than a pinch at a time, remembering CMC will work relatively quickly and Gum Tragacanth will take longer.

-If you would like to make gum paste I have written an article in my blog giving the ingredients and instructions that you can see by clicking the following link.
+If you want to make gum paste, I have written an article in my blog giving the ingredients and instructions you can see by clicking the following link.

 Can you cover a cake with gum paste?

-In days gone by Royal icing was used to cover celebrations cakes and if a softening ingredient wasn’t added, such as glycerine, it dried rock hard and was almost impossible to cut.
+In days gone by, Royal icing was used to cover celebration cakes, and if a softening ingredient wasn’t added, such as glycerine, it dried rock hard and was almost impossible to cut.